UACalc/UACalc_CLI/README.md

 ------------------------

-At some point in October 2014 this whole repository was inadvertantly overwritten with the uacalcsrc source code tree, so the following commands were issued to take us back to the previous state of the repository (from March 2014):
+At some point in October 2014 this whole repository was inadvertently overwritten with the uacalcsrc source code tree, so the following commands were issued to take us back to the previous state of the repository (from March 2014):

 1. Reset the index to the desired tree